Automation Workspace v.38 release

 The automation compatibility tags are now calculated correctly whether you update and check in an automation that contains earlier package versions or update the packages using the bulk package update process. |

-if you change any settings or configurations on the default
+this release, if you change any settings or configurations on

-causes issues in the security prompt such as navigating away
+no longer causes issues in the security prompt such as

 credentials.
 Service Cloud Case ID: 02208796 |